ANIMAL RIGHTS DECLARATION

 III.
 QUALITY OF LIFE RIGHTS

-(Rights pertaining to the wellbeing, flourishing and personal fulfilment of every individual sentient living being)
+(Rights pertaining to the well-being, flourishing and personal fulfillment of every individual sentient living being)

-The right to rest without stress, harm, or disturbance.
+The right to rest without stress, harm, or disturbance in your own space.

 The right to joy, stimulation, comfort, interaction, exploration, and species-appropriate or personally desired activities that don’t take away anyone else’s rights.

-The right to an environment free from toxins, pollution, habitat destruction, and avoidable threats.
+The right to an environment free from unnecessary toxins, excessive pollution, habitat destruction, and avoidable threats.

 IV.
 GROUP RIGHTS AND ECOLOGICAL RIGHTS